edubart/nelua-lang/docs/pages/documentation.md

 ### [Differences](/diffs/)

-Direct comparison of Lua and Nelua standard libraries.
+Direct comparison between the standard libraries of Lua and Nelua.

 ### [FAQ](/faq/)

-Answers to frequently asked questions about Nelua, look on this page for answers to doubts, or try the search bar.
+Answers to frequently asked questions about Nelua.
+Look on this page for answers to doubts, or try the search bar.